-Do Squats Really Make You Shorter?
-The Answer may Surprise you!
+Do Squats Really Make You Shorter? – Don’t Worry

 There have been concerns regarding squats and weight lifting and the possibility of it stunting growth or making you shorter.
 This fear is a legitimate concern that must be answered accurately.

 The concern has already escalated.
 Even though there is no potential risk of stunting growth, the concern is quite alarming for some people.
 But, is this concept true or false?
 Read on to find out.